jonmiles/bootstrap-treeview/README.md

 #### findNodesByCustomIds(customIds)

 Find nodes in the tree whose `customId` matches those given in `customIds`.
-The return value is an object with two properties:
+The return value is an object with three properties:
   * `customIds` - the customIds given to the function
+  * `nodeIds` - the tree node ids of the nodes that matched
   * `nodesMap` - an object that maps the customId to an array of matching tree nodes (an array is used because its possible one custom id is represented multiple times in the tree).